sumitmalik51/demo-teos/ERMS-teoc-terraform-project-main-himanshu/README.md

-# Hello World Service Infrastructure
+# TEOC Infrastructure

-This repository contains the Terraform configurations to deploy the `hello-world` service, consisting of two applications: [hello-world-frontend](https://github.com/ntsedemoorg/hello-world-front) and [hello-world-api](https://github.com/ntsedemoorg/hello-world-api).
+This repository contains the Terraform configurations to deploy the `TEOC` service, consisting of two applications: [hello-world-frontend](https://github.com/ntsedemoorg/hello-world-front) and [hello-world-api](https://github.com/ntsedemoorg/hello-world-api).
 This Terraform repo sets up the necessary Azure infrastructure to run the applications.

 ## Project Structure